How To Prove Medical Negligence In A Compensation Case

 - Accident – for example, an accident during a surgical procedure which causes physical damage to the patient.

-Take a look at the graph above; it can clearly be seen that cases of clinical negligence have been on the rise in the UK for some time.
-Proving that a medical professional failed in their duty of care would have been a pivotal aspect of each claim.
 To prove a medical negligence case, evidence would have been submitted to prove clinical negligence took place.
 Evidence needed to prove medical negligence Includes:

 - A full statement from the patient who suffered due to the clinical negligence of how it occurred, and the harm it caused them.

 - The medical records of the patient, which can be used as a basis for uncovering the key facts of how the negligence harmed the patient.